Antoni Gaudí: Early post-graduation projects

-After his graduation as an architect in 1878, Gaudí's first work was a set of lampposts for the Plaça Reial, the project for the Girossi newsstands and the Mataró cooperative, which was his first important work.
-He received the request from the city council of Barcelona in February 1878, when he had graduated but not yet received his degree, which was sent from Madrid on 15 March of the same year.
+After his graduation as an architect in 1878, Gaudí's first work was a set of lampposts for the Plaça Reial, the project for the Girossi newsstands and the Mataró cooperative, his first important work.
+He received the request from the city council of Barcelona in February 1878, when he had graduated but not yet received his degree.
 For this commission he designed two types of lampposts: one with six arms, of which two were installed in the Plaça Reial, and another with three, of which two were installed in the Pla del Palau, opposite the Civil Government.
 The lampposts were inaugurated during the Mercè festivities in 1879.
 Made of cast iron with a marble base, they have a decoration in which the caduceus of Mercury is prominent, symbol of commerce and emblem of Barcelona.

-The Girossi newsstands project, which was never carried out, was a commission from the tradesman Enrique Girossi de Sanctis.
+The Girossi newsstands project, which was not carried out, was a commission from tradesman Enrique Girossi de Sanctis.
 It would have consisted of 20 newsstands, spread throughout Barcelona.
 Each would have included a public lavatory, a flower stand and glass panels for advertisements as well as a clock, a calendar, a barometer and a thermometer.
 Gaudí conceived a structure with iron pillars and marble and glass slabs, crowned by a large iron and glass roof, with a gas illumination system.

 The Cooperativa Obrera Mataronense (Mataró Workers' Cooperative) was Gaudí's first big project, on which he worked from 1878 to 1882, for Salvador Pagès i Anglada.
 The project, for the cooperative's head office in Mataró, comprised a factory, a worker's housing estate, a social centre and a services building, though only the factory and the services building were completed.
 In the factory roof Gaudí used the catenary arch for the first time, with a bolt assembly system devised by Philibert de l'Orme.
-He also used ceramic tile decoration for the first time in the services building.
-Gaudí laid out the site taking account of solar orientation, another signature of his works, and included landscaped areas.
+He used ceramic tile decoration for the first time in the services building.
+Gaudí laid out the site taking account of solar orientation, another signature element, and included landscaped areas.
 He even designed the Cooperative's banner, with the figure of a bee, symbol of industriousness.

 In May 1878 Gaudí designed a display cabinet for the Esteban Comella glove factory, which was exhibited in the Spanish pavilion at the Paris World Exhibition that year.
-It was this work that attracted the attention of the entrepreneur Eusebi Güell, visiting the French capital; he was so impressed that he wanted to meet Gaudí on his return, beginning a long friendship and professional collaboration.
+This work attracted the attention of entrepreneur Eusebi Güell, visiting the French capital; he was so impressed that he wanted to meet Gaudí on his return, beginning a long friendship and professional collaboration.
 Güell became Gaudí's main patron and sponsor of many of his large projects.